Friday Mornings 10.30 to 1pm

 £5 including refreshments

-Craft Club runs on Friday mornings and it’s a really important bit of what we do here at The Making House.
+Craft Club runs on Friday mornings and now on alternate Monday evenings; it’s a really important bit of what we do here at The Making House.

 No need to book, just drop in.